DragosGeornoiu/sofware-arhitecture/books/Patterns-of-Enterprise-Application-Architecture.md

 Domain Model, reflecting the common idea of splitting a domain layer into two parts.
 This is a common approach, reinforced by the limitations of EJB as a Domain Model.

 ### Domain Logic Patterns

+#### Transaction Script

+Organizes business logic by procedures where each procedure handles a single request from the presentation.

+With Transaction Script the domain logic is primarily organized by the transactions that you carry out with the system.
+If your need is to book a hotel room, the logic to check room availability, calculate rates, and update the database is found inside the Book Hotel Room procedure.

+You can organize your Transaction Scripts into classes in two ways.
+The most common is to have several Transaction Scripts in a single class, where each class defines a subject area of related Transaction Scripts.
+This is straightforward and the best bet for most cases.
+The other way is to have each Transaction Script in its own class, using the Command pattern [Gang of Four].
+In this case you define a supertype for your commands that specifies some execute method in which Transaction Script logic fits.
+The advantage of this is that it allows you to manipulate instances of scripts as objects at runtime, although I've rarely seen a need to do this with the kinds of systems that use Transaction Scripts to organize domain logic.

+When to Use It?
+The glory of Transaction Script is its simplicity.
+Organizing logic this way is natural for applications with only a small amount of logic, and it involves very little overhead either in performance or in understanding.
+As the business logic gets more complicated, however, it gets progressively harder to keep it in a well-designed state.
+One particular problem to watch for is its duplication between transactions.
+Since the whole point is to handle one transaction, any common code tends to be duplicated.

+However much of an object bigot you become, don't rule out Transaction Script.
+There are a lot of simple problems out there, and a simple solution will get you up and running much faster.

+#### Domain Model

+...

+#### Table Module

+#### Service Layer